ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   additional node identifiers can be allocated to the system, which will permit higher speed allocation by making multiple UUIDs potentially available for each time stamp value.
-  Similar to {{distributed_shared_knowledge}} techniques
+  Similar techniques are discussed in {{distributed_shared_knowledge}}.

 ## Monotonicity and Counters {#monotonicity_counters}

 Monotonicity is the backbone of time-based sortable UUIDs.
-Naturally time-based UUIDs from this document will be monotonic due to an embedded timestamp however implementations can guarantee additional monotonicity via the concepts covered in this section.
+Normally, time-based UUIDs from this document will be monotonic due to an embedded timestamp; however, implementations can guarantee additional monotonicity via the concepts covered in this section.

-Additionally, care SHOULD be taken to ensure UUIDs generated in batches are also monotonic.
-That is, if one-thousand UUIDs are generated for the same timestamp; there is sufficient logic for organizing the creation order of those one-thousand UUIDs.
+Care SHOULD be taken to ensure UUIDs generated in batches are also monotonic.
+That is, if one thousand UUIDs are generated for the same timestamp, there SHOULD be sufficient logic for organizing the creation order of those one thousand UUIDs.
-For batch UUID creation implementations MAY utilize a monotonic counter which SHOULD increment for each UUID created during a given timestamp.
+Batch UUID creation implementations MAY utilize a monotonic counter that SHOULD increment for each UUID created during a given timestamp.

 For single-node UUID implementations that do not need to create batches of UUIDs, the embedded timestamp within UUID version 1, 6, and 7 can provide sufficient monotonicity guarantees by simply ensuring that timestamp increments before creating a new UUID.
-For the topic of Distributed Nodes please refer to {{distributed_shared_knowledge}}
+Distributed nodes are discussed in
+{{distributed_shared_knowledge}}.

 Implementations SHOULD choose one method for single-node UUID implementations that require batch UUID creation.